Lewis chessmen: Description

+Three bishops from the Lewis hoard in the collection of the National Museum of Scotland.
+Different versions of the same piece vary noticeably in size.

 Almost all of the pieces in the collection are carved from walrus ivory, with a few made instead from whale teeth.
-The 79 chess pieces (Note: Current total of 79 pieces, after 2019 recovery of the 13th warder (rook); original discovery had 12 warders / 78 chess pieces.) consist of 8 kings, 8 queens, 16 bishops, 15 knights, 13 warders (rooks) and 19 pawns.
+The 79 chess pieces consist of 8 kings, 8 queens, 16 bishops, 15 knights, 13 warders (rooks) and 19 pawns.
+(Note: Current total of 79 pieces, after 2019 recovery of the 13th warder (rook); original discovery had 12 warders / 78 chess pieces.)
 The heights of the pawns range from 3.5 to 5.8 cm (13/8 to 29/32 in), while the other pieces are between 7 and 10.2 cm (23/4 and 4 in).
-Although there are 19 pawns (a complete set requires 16), they have the greatest range of sizes of all the pieces, which has suggested that the 79 chess pieces might belong to at least five sets; however Caldwell et al. note that the creators of the Lewis chess sets may never have intended the sets to be as uniform as modern audiences with access to sets mass produced in factories expect.
+Although there are 19 pawns (a complete set requires 16), they have the greatest range of sizes of all the pieces, which has suggested that the 79 chess pieces might belong to at least five sets; however, Caldwell et al. note that the creators of the Lewis chess sets may never have intended the sets to be as uniform as modern audiences with access to sets mass produced in factories expect.

+Based on the pieces' facial features, Caldwell, Hall, and Wilkinson place them in five groups, which they propose were the work of five different craftsmen.
+Nine of the pieces are not able to be assigned to any of these groups.
+They suggest that two of these, a king and a warder, may have been made at a different workshop entirely, perhaps to replace missing or broken pieces.